guybedford/require-inline/README.md

 Require-inline
 ===

 Used for synchronous inline requires in RequireJS while the document is being written only.
-Useful for enhancing widget HTML instantly without as a domready alternative while maintaining RequireJS compatibility.
+Useful for enhancing widget HTML instantly as a domready alternative while maintaining RequireJS compatibility.

 ### Example use: